JWST APT-ETC Connectivity

 Connectivity between APT and ETC

-As of version 26.1, APT provides a way to open a relevant ETC WB directly from within APT, and even open a specific CALC if the number is known.
+APT provides a way to open a relevant ETC WB directly from within APT, and even open a specific CALC if the number is known.
 Here are some example use cases where this functionality might be useful.

-(b) If the user only knows the WB ID but not the CALC ID to reference, enter only the WB ID and select the button to the right of the ETC Wkbk.Calc ID box.
+- If the user only knows the WB ID but not the CALC ID, enter the WB ID and click the ETC Wkbk.Calc ID button to the right of the field.
 (Hovering over this button shows the pop up “Open ETC in separate browser window.”)
-Assuming it is a valid ETC WB ID number, the referenced WB will open in a separate browser window.
-You can then inspect the calculations and/or any tracking notes you may have entered in the ETC WB to identify the specific CALC you want to reference, and add that CALC ID to the entry in the ETC Wkbk.Calc ID Box in APT.
+Assuming you entered a valid ETC WB ID number, the workbook will open in a separate browser window.
+You can then inspect the calculations and/or tracking notes you may have entered in the ETC WB to identify the specific Calc ID you want to reference in the ETC Wkbk.Calc ID field.

 Use case 2: validating a previously entered ETC Wkbk.Calc ID entry in APT